material-motion/material-motion/specifications/runtime/runtime.md

         }
       }

-      # In the Runtime...
+      # In the scheduler...
       executorType = plan.executorType()
       executor = executorType()

 - Map Executor type to Plan type with look-up table

   Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
 But it introduces the possibility of Executors conflicting on a given Plan.
-The Runtime would need to be able to determine which one to use.
+The scheduler would need to be able to determine which one to use.

   Example pseudo-code:

       # In some initialization step...
-      runtime.executorType(SomeExecutor.type, canExecutePlanType: SomePlan.type)
+      scheduler.executorType(SomeExecutor.type, canExecutePlanType: SomePlan.type)

-      # In the Runtime...
+      # In the scheduler...
       executorType = plan.executorTypeForPlan(plan)
       executor = executorType()

 **Activity state**: Activity state is one of either active or idle.
-The Runtime must provide a read-only API for accessing this state.
+The scheduler must provide a read-only API for accessing this state.

 Pseudo-code example: